haschdl/gitlogposter/README.md

-IO# Make an AWESOME poster out of your git logs
+# Make an AWESOME poster out of your git logs

 How to make your own poster from your git logs.
 Use this exercise to have fun, and perhaps as a way to increase data and programming literacy in your teams.
 The output is definitely something to be print and put up on the walls!